-This policy outlines the practices and processes required in relation to pre-service teacher (PST) professional practice placements in Victorian government schools, as agreed between the Department and all Victorian universities and other initial teacher education (ITE) providers.
+This policy outlines the practices and processes required in relation to pre-service teacher (PST) professional practice placements in Victorian government schools, as agreed between the department and all Victorian universities and other initial teacher education (ITE) providers.

 - ITE providers have agreed to use the standard placement assessment template for all PSTs.

-- Schools and ITE providers must familiarise themselves with the roles and responsibilities outlined in this policy (based on a memorandum of understanding (MOU) between the Department and ITE providers) so each party knows what to expect, and our future teachers receive the support they need
+- Schools and ITE providers must familiarise themselves with the roles and responsibilities outlined in this policy (based on a Memorandum of Understanding (MOU) between the department and ITE providers) so each party knows what to expect, and our future teachers receive the support they need.

-- Schools will have an annual opportunity to tell the Department which ITE providers they are open to working with, and the Department will pass this on to the relevant ITE providers, supporting schools and ITE providers to develop new relationships or build upon existing ones.
+- Schools will have an annual opportunity to tell the department which ITE providers they are open to working with, and the department will pass this on to the relevant ITE providers, supporting schools and ITE providers to develop new relationships or build upon existing ones.

 The benchmark placement practices and processes are designed to make it easier for schools to host PST placements, and to support a focus on the qualitative aspects of each placement.

-New placement booking windows
+Placement booking windows

 ITE providers will first contact schools regarding their placement needs for the following semester during: